hotosm/learnosm/_posts/en/0200-12-23-id-editor_en.md

 When (and if) you want to save your edits to OpenStreetMap, click the **Save** button.
 The panel on the left will show the upload panel.
 ![image36][]

-- Add a short description what and why was changed and click **Save**.
+- Add a short description what you changed and why and then click **Save**.
 "Added houses based on aerial imagery" or "added adddresses based on survey" or "added footbridge based on survey, not yet visible in aerial imagery"

 > If you have edited the same feature (point, way or area) at the same time as another person was editing it, you will receive a warning that your edits cannot be uploaded until you have resolved the **conflicts** - choose whose edits to accept & upload your changes. *Resolving conflicts often involves accepting the other persons edits, in which case you will probably wish to return to the feature in question and edit again (**this time save soon after the edit to try to avoid a conflict again!**).*